 Penalties For A Felony DWI Conviction

-- Monetary fines: Up to $14,000
+- Monetary fines up to $14,000

 - Possible license plate impoundment and vehicle forfeiture

-We are known for our trustworthy advocacy and will offer every attempt to minimize your sentence.
+We are known for our trustworthy advocacy and will make every attempt to minimize your sentence.
 Our extensive DWI experience has given us valuable insight into drunk driving court proceedings, the judges and other attorneys.
 We will work proactively in your defense.

 Keep Your Driving Freedom With An Ignition Interlock Device